PyDataBlog/var-es-assessment-of-cryptos/README.md

 * Just simply clone or download this repository
 * Run the scripts provided to generate the files and run the analysis
-* OR Use the files that came
+* OR simply use the files that came
-* Database configuration
-* How to run tests
-* Deployment instructions

 ### Contribution guidelines ###